Student Support and Development Department (SEND)

 How Will Greatfields School Support Your Child?

-The school will give full regard to the guidelines set out in statute and the LEA’s Inclusion Policy.
-Our Special Educational Needs and Disability (SEND) Policy details how the school the will do its best to ensure that the necessary provision is made for any student who has special educational needs and that those needs are made known to all who are likely to teach them.
+The school will give full regard to the guidelines set out in statute and the LEA’s Local Offer.
+Our Special Educational needs and Disability (SEND) Policy details how the school the will do its best to ensure that the necessary provision is made for any student who has special educational needs and that those needs are made known to all who are likely to teach them.

 As a mainstream school your child will experience an engaging, diverse and relevant curriculum in which they will develop the necessary skills to access the learning.
 The majority of students with SEND will follow an academic pathway at both KS3 and KS4 with additional support to ensure they have an equal opportunity to make progress.

 For a small group of identified students with more complex needs, we have created a vocational pathway that allows pupils to develop skills that will help them into post-16 education at college, university or future employment.